As a passenger, you have the same rights as the driver of a vehicle to be compensated for your injuries following an accident.

 Usually, the first offer made by an insurance company is low and will not cover all your expenses.
 During the process of negotiating the best settlement, you can accept or reject an insurance company’s offer, or you can make a counteroffer.

-If you do decide to accept the insurance company’s offer, you will sign a waiver, which will prohibit you from collecting further compensation for your claim.
+If you accept the insurance company’s offer, you will sign a waiver prohibiting you from collecting further compensation for your claim.

 There are a few situations in which you may want to consider filing a lawsuit:

 The best decision you can make is to discuss your case with a car accident attorney.
-A car accident attorney can help you in negotiating a settlement that covers your needs and take your case to trial if necessary.
+A car accident attorney can help you negotiate a settlement that covers your needs and take your case to trial if necessary.

 A car accident can shake your sense of security.
 Chances are that if you were a passenger in a car crash, you had no control over the accident.
 You deserve an award that will put you on the road to recovery.
 Contact Malman Law today to schedule your free and confidential consultation.